 How many of your systems seem outdated?
 For many organizations, outdated systems are common and full of patches and workarounds in an effort to get as much as they can from their investment.

-In some cases, these remedies may be all your business needs.
+In some cases, these remedies may be all your organization needs.
 But if these remedies are not done by professionals, they can cause incompatibilities, missed communication opportunities, and ultimately lead to an increase in operating costs.

 Choosing the right communication channel can increase comprehension and the overall effectiveness of your message.

 A common rule when choosing a communication channel is this: the more complicated your message, the richer and more direct your channel should be.
 One example?
-A 3-minute video introducing a complex topic.
+A 2-minute video introducing a complex topic.
 On the other hand, if the message is simple or easy to understand, an indirect communication channel is more appropriate, such as a data-packed infographic.

 Regardless of the channel, treat each channel like real in-person communication by keeping the message clear and concise.

 In order to properly communicate, your audience must be engaged.
 If the audience is not engaged, they may become bored and miss key takeaways.
 Engaging your audience requires a few simple steps:

 Remember, it is better to spend a few extra moments up front to make sure everyone understands the topic and is engaged than to continue and risk your audience missing main points.